-Some people like to burn incense in their home, thinking it may help to purify the space, or at the very least, mask unpleasant smells.
-But here are some facts about it that you may not know…
+Some people burn incense in their home, believing it purifies the space or at least masks unpleasant smells.
+However, here are some facts about incense that you may not know…

 Burning incense is not a space clearing technique

 In my book, Creating Sacred Space with Feng Shui, I explained that incense is used in most of the major religions of the world because it is a quick, easy way of raising the vibrational level of the atmosphere of a place.
 Many Asian cultures also use it because they believe that the upward movement of the smoke helps to waft the essence of their offerings and prayers up to the gods.

 However, it is not actually a space clearing technique because as soon as the aroma dissipates, the effect is lost.
 Burning incense in a space does not permanently change anything energetically.

 The reason I included the use of stick or resin incense in the space clearing ceremony I described in my book was because I wanted to offer as much help as possible to people doing space clearing for the first time.
 By temporarily raising the atmosphere, it helps to get a better result, especially if there is a lot of clutter in the home.

 However, I no longer use incense, the professionals I train no longer use it, and it will not be part of the updated description of the ceremony in the new space clearing book that Richard and I are writing.
 There have been so many new developments over the last 20 years in the techniques we teach that it is no longer needed.